Forecasting the Remaining Duration of an Ongoing Solar Flare: Duration Prediction

-To demonstrate that these predictions are reasonable, we show six example flares in Figure \ref{fig:examples_t2} with both relatively short (left) and long (right) durations, ranging in class from C-class (top), M-class (middle), to X-class (bottom).
-We estimate the remaining duration from the peak of each channel at time $t_{2}$.
-On each plot, we show the predicted value of $t_{4}$ with a dashed line that terminates with an X mark, where the red case shows the prediction for 1--8\,\AA\ and blue for 0.5--4\,\AA.
-These lines are calculated with a spline fit connecting the true $t_{2}$ values with the predicted values of $t_{4}$, and are meant simply to guide the eye.
-The outer dashed lines similarly show the $\pm 1 \sigma$ confidence intervals for each prediction of $t_{4}$.
-In general, the predictions of $t_{4}$ for short duration flares are close to the true values, while those for long duration flares are underestimated.
+{To demonstrate that these predictions are reasonable, we show six example flares in Figure \ref{fig:examples_t2} with both relatively short (left) and long (right) FWHMs, ranging in class from C-class (top), M-class (middle), to X-class (bottom).
+We estimate the remaining duration, $t_{4} - t_{2}$, from the peak of each channel at time $t_{2}$.
+On each plot, we show the predicted values of $t_{3}$ and $t_{4}$ with an X mark, where the orange case shows the prediction for XRS-B and violet for XRS-A, and the horizontal lines show the $\pm$ 1-$\sigma$ uncertainties.
+The true values of $t_{4}$ are marked in black.
+In general, the predictions of $t_{4}$ for the shorter FWHM flares are close to the true values, while those for longer FWHM flares are underestimated.
 This agrees with Figure \ref{fig:predt2_t3t4}, which shows that the predictions for $t_{4}$ scale more slowly than the true values (slope $< 1$).
+We note the estimated and true remaining time until $t_{4}$, as well as the predicted and true fluence values $A_{4}$.}